 In writing it, the two men reached deep into their immigrant Jewish consciousness — framed by the pogroms of the past and the Holocaust about to happen — and wrote an unforgettable melody set to near prophetic words.
 Read the lyrics in their Jewish context and suddenly the words are no longer about wizards and Oz, Jewish survival ...
 The Jews of Europe could not fly.
 They could not escape beyond the rainbow.
 Harburg was almost prescient when he talked about wanting to fly like a bluebird away from the "chimney tops."
 In the post-Auschwitz era, chimney tops have taken on a whole different meaning than the one they had at the beginning of 1939 because the Nazis had not yet created the crematoriums and gas chambers that they used during the Holocaust.

 In 2004, Democracy Now profiled Yip Harburg and interviewed his son Ernie Harburg.
-The segment included an archival interview featuring the elder Harburg (who died in 1981) discussing the manner in which “Over the Rainbow” was written for The Wizard of Oz.
-Although the interview addressed broader political themes in Harburg’s body of work, neither the Holocaust nor World War II were cited as inspirations.
-A complete passage quoted Yip Harburg on how he worked out the song's lyrics as Harold Arlen wrestled with composing the music for the classic tune:
+The segment included an archival interview featuring the elder Harburg (who died in 1981) discussing the manner in which "Over the Rainbow" was written for The Wizard of Oz.
+Although the interview addressed broader political themes in Harburg's body of work, neither the Holocaust nor World War II was cited as inspiration for the song.
+One passage quoted Yip Harburg on how he worked out the song's lyrics as Harold Arlen wrestled with composing the music for the classic tune:

 OK, I said, “Oh, well, that’s great.
 That’s fine.”
 I said, “Now we have to get a title for it.”
 I didn’t know what the title was going to be.
 And when he had [sings] dee-da-dee-da-da-da-da, [talking] I finally came to the thing, the way our logic lies in it, “I want to be somewhere on the other side of the rainbow.”
 And I began trying to fit it: “On the other side of the rainbow.”
 When he had a front phrase like daa-da-da-da-da — now, if you say “eee,” you couldn’t sing “eee-ee.”
 You had to sing “ooooh.”
 That’s the only thing that would get a — and I had to get something with “oh” in it, see: “Over the rain” — now, that sings beautifully, see.
 So the sound forced me into the word “over,” which was much better than “on the other side.”

-Although the song “Over the Rainbow" may be have come to be retrospectively viewed as a message of hope and resilience decades after the Holocaust period and the events around it took place, no evidence supports that the song was written with the horrors to come in mind.
-Neither the outspoken Yip Harburg nor his son Ernie indicated that the song had any connection to the Holocaust in the decades after it shot to fame, even as they analyzed the political meanings of his works years after they first emerged on screen and stage.
+Although the song "Over the Rainbow" may be have come to be retrospectively viewed as a message of hope and resilience contemporaneous with the Holocaust period, no evidence supports that the song was written with the horrors to come in mind.
+Neither the outspoken Yip Harburg nor his son Ernie indicated that the song had any connection to the Holocaust, even as they analyzed the political meanings of Yip's works years after they first emerged on screen and stage.